-- [1] ParticipantProperty may only be applied to properties of association classes stereotyped by Block. - [2] ParticipantProperty may not be applied to properties that are member ends of an association.
+[1] ParticipantProperty shall only be applied to properties of association classes stereotyped by Block.

-- [3] The aggregation of a property stereotyped by ParticipantProperty must be none. - [4] The end attribute of the applied stereotype must refer to a member end of the association block owning the property on which the stereotype is applied. - [5] A property stereotyped by ParticipantProperty must have the same type as the property referred to by the end attribute. - [6] The property referred to by end must have a multiplicity of 1.
+- [2] ParticipantProperty shall not be applied to properties that are member ends of an association. - [3] The aggregation of a property stereotyped by ParticipantProperty shall be none. - [4] The end attribute of the applied stereotype shall refer to a member end of the association block owning the property on which the stereotype is applied. - [5] A property stereotyped by ParticipantProperty shall have the same type as the property referred to by the end attribute. - [6] A property to which the ParticipantProperty is applied shall have a multiplicity of 1.

-8.3.2.13 PropertySpecificType
+8.3.2.14 PropertySpecificType

-The PropertySpecificType stereotype is automatically applied to the classifier that types a property with a property-specific type.
+The PropertySpecificType stereotype is automatically applied to the classifier that types a property with a propertyspecific type.
 This classifier can contain definitions of new or redefined features that extend the original classifier referenced by the property-specific type.

-Classifiers with the PropertySpecificType stereotype are owned by the block that owns the property that has the property-specific type.
-A classifier with this stereotype must specialize at most a single classifier that was referenced as the starting classifier of the property-specific type.
+Classifiers with the PropertySpecificType stereotype are owned by the block that owns the property that has the propertyspecific type.
+A classifier with this stereotype shall specialize at most a single classifier that was referenced as the starting classifier of the property-specific type.
 If there is no starting classifier (which occurs if no existing name is specified as the starting type of a property-specific type), then a classifier with the stereotype applied has no specialization relationship from any other classifier.

-- [1] A classifier to which the PropertySpecificType stereotype is applied must be referenced as the type of one and only one property. - [2] The name of a classifier to which a PropertySpecificType is applied must be missing.
-(The "name" attribute of the NamedElement metaclass must be empty.)
+- [1] A classifier to which the PropertySpecificType stereotype is applied shall be referenced as the type of one and only one property. - [2] The name of a classifier to which a PropertySpecificType is applied shall be missing.
+(The "name" attribute of the NamedElement metaclass shall be empty.)

-8.3.2.14 ValueType
+8.3.2.15 ValueType